apakm/parceldb-nano/README.md

-# nanodb
+# parceldb-nano

 ## About
-nanodb is an extremely lightweight document oriented json database.
+parceldb-nano is an extremely lightweight document oriented json database.
 It literally has three methods:
 | Method Name | Description | arguments |
 | ----------- | ----------- | ----------- |
 | init | init will initialize your database by providing encryption keys. | encryption_key initialization_vector |